Contact your GP if you think you have agoraphobia.

 Diagnosis

-- you avoid the situations described above or endure them with extreme anxiety or the help of a companion
+- avoid being in the situation, or only endure it with extreme anxiety or the help of a companion

-- there's no other underlying condition that may explain your symptoms
+- have no other health problem that may explain your symptoms

-Your GP may decide to refer you onto a specialist mental health professional for further assessment, if necessary.
+Your GP may decide to refer you onto a specialist mental health professional for further assessment, if needed.

 Physical examination

 Your GP may want to do a physical examination.
 In some cases, they may decide to carry out blood tests.
-This is to look for signs of any physical conditions that could be causing your symptoms.
+This is to look for signs of any physical difficulties that could be causing or contributing to your symptoms.

-An overactive thyroid (hyperthyroidism) can cause symptoms similar to a panic attack.
+They may check if you have an overactive thyroid (hyperthyroidism).
+This can cause symptoms similar to a panic attack.

-Your GP will need to rule out any underlying medical conditions to be able to make the correct diagnosis.
+Your GP will need to rule out other health conditions to be able to make the correct diagnosis.

 Content supplied by the NHS and adapted for Ireland by the HSE